-Design guidance can be obtained from The SUDS Manual, CIRIA no C753 and from SUDS for Roads and from S and that this agreement together with boundaries of responsibility is clearly indicated on plans submitted for RCC.
+Design guidance can be obtained from The SUDS Manual, CIRIA no C753 @ and from SUDS for Roads @.
+Additional local guidance for developers may also apply.

 Developers are recommended to consider a SUDS system in terms of a master planned approach as a sectionalised or phased approach is unlikely to gain approval.